Urban and Regional Planning Major, Bachelor of Arts (BA)

 Students who successfully earn a BA in Urban and Regional Planning from EWU should be able to do the following:

-- possess the skills needed to practice planning in a variety of venues in ways consistent with planning ethics;
+- demonstrate competent command of the skills needed to practice planning in a variety of venues in ways consistent with planning ethics;

-- understand historical and contemporary planning practice, policy and processes based on knowledge of the relevant concepts and theories;
+- demonstrate competent command of historical and contemporary planning practice, policy and processes based on knowledge of the relevant concepts and theories;

-- understand the different values and ethical standards affecting the practice of planning.
+- demonstrate competent command of the different values and ethical standards affecting the practice of planning.